AlexCastel14/ConversorMonedaChallenge/README.md

 6) Peso colombiano ==> Dolar

 In this aplication I'm using https://www.exchangerate-api.com/ to get the conversion rates and Gson to deserialize JSON responses from the API.

+This application will be implemented later in an UI aplication.